Ein Kerem: Exploring & Cooking in Jerusalem’s Biblical Village

 By Pnina Ein Mor, Atalya Ein Mor, and Michal Fattal

 Photography: Michal Fattal

-Nestled in the foothills of Jerusalem, the village of Ein Karem is a haven from the hustle and bustle of the city.
+Nestled in the foothills of Jerusalem, the village of Ein Kerem is a haven from the hustle and bustle of the city.
 Reputed to be the Biblical village of Beth HaKerem and, according to Christian tradition, the birthplace of John the Baptist, this place is a treat for the senses.
-Here you might hear bells ring and a donkey bray as you walk through winding lanes past artists’ homes and restaurants, gazing in wonder at church towers, the minaret of a mosque, orchards, olive groves and centuries-old trees.
+Here you might hear the bells ring and a donkey bray as you walk through winding lanes past church towers, the minaret of a mosque, orchards, olive groves, and centuries-old trees.

-The authors hope to infuse the reader with the flavors, sights, and history of this ancient and enchanting village, under consideration for designation as a World Heritage Site.
+Through their photographs, recipes, and tales, the authors hope to infuse the reader with the flavors, sights, and history of this ancient and enchanting village.